-The College of Education and Human Sciences offers a Master of Science of Physical Education, with an emphasis in Curriculum and Instruction.
+The College of Education and Human Sciences offers a Master of Science in Physical Education, with an emphasis in Curriculum and Instruction.
 It is fully online with courses designed in an 8-week format.
-The program is designed for anyone with a bachelor's degree and an interest sport or physical education.
+The program is designed for anyone with a bachelor's degree and an interest in sports or physical education.
 It is particularly appealing to physical education teachers and coaches pursuing professional advancement.
 The degree focuses on physical activity environments and practices in pedagogy.

 For more about the graduate student experience, visit Plan III of the Master's Degree Roadmap and Guidelines.